Associate Professor of Chemistry and Biochemistry

-Chemical tools to target, alter and understand glycosylation
+Chemical tools to target, alter and understand disease-related sugars

-Students who conduct research in the Dube lab will be exposed to a variety of extremely powerful chemical and biological techniques, including organic synthesis, molecular cloning, protein expression and purification, and in vitro kinetics.
+Students who conduct research in the Dube lab are exposed to a variety of extremely powerful chemical and biological techniques, including organic synthesis, molecular cloning, protein expression and purification, and bacterial and mammalian cell culture.
 If you’re interested in conducting research in the Dube lab, please set up an appointment with Professor Dube to discuss this possibility.
-Current projects in the lab are outlined below.

 D. H. Dube.
 "Metabolic labeling of bacterial glycans with chemical reporters."
 In Bacterial glycomics: Current research, technology, and applications.
 Twine, S. M., ed.
 Horizon Scientific Press, Norfolk (UK), 2012